-Applicants interested in enrolling at BTS may qualify for funding through other agencies such as WIB/WIOA, EDD, TRA/TAA, Vocational Rehab, and Veterans Administration.
+Applicants interested in enrolling at BTS may qualify for funding through other agencies such as WIOA, EDD, TRA/TAA, Vocational Rehab, and Veterans Administration.
 Lastly, BTS offers a private payment plan.
 Under this plan, students are usually required to make a down payment and then arrange a monthly payment plan.
-No interest will be charged for the loan, which must be paid in full prior to graduation.
+No interest will be charged for the plan, which must be paid in full prior to graduation.
+Diplomas will not be issued until all payments are made.
 Delinquent accounts and fees, as described in the enrollment agreement, may be managed by a collection agency or third party.